syncfusion-content/uwp-docs/uwp/Image-Editor/SaveandResetEvents.md

 ---
 layout: post
 title: Save and Events | SfImageEditor | uwp | Syncfusion
-description: Save and Events
+description:  Learn how to save the image in different ways as well as the use of different events in ImageEditor for UWP platform
 platform: uwp
 control: SfImageEditor
 documentation: ug
 ---

-# Save
+# Save in SfImageEditor UWP Platform

 The image can be saved along with the changes.
 Saving an image can be done in the following two ways: